-Rob Forkan (left) has already been on an incredible journey.
-With younger brother Paul (right), he runs Gandys, which uses some of its profits to help orphans in India – just one reason why this fast-growing flip-flop brand continues to win admirers.
-From an active childhood in Surrey before travelling with his family to India to carry out humanitarian work, to surviving the 2004 tsunami which claimed his parents’ lives, Rob’s amazing story, as told to Mark Williams, proves that some good can come out of the most terrible tragedy
+Rob Forkan (left) has been on an incredible journey.
+With younger brother Paul (right) he runs Gandys, which uses some of its profits to help orphans in India – just one reason this fast-growing flip-flop brand continues to win admirers.
+Rob’s amazing story, which includes surviving the 2004 tsunami that claimed his parents’ lives, as told to Mark Williams, proves that some good can come out of the most terrible tragedy

 Rob Forkan was born in 1987 in Carshalton and grew up in Croydon.
 “Our upbringing wasn’t unconventional,” he says, “but mum and dad always encouraged us to go outside and play.
 Being a couch potato wasn’t an option.”

 Kevin and Sandra Forkan were compassionate, fun loving and generous parents.
 “Mum was creative; dad was good at business.
 They met while working for a car dealership.
 Later, they ran their own business, selling end-of-line clothes via fashion shows at universities, schools and hospitals.
 They’d donate back money raised from ticket sales and raffles.”

 Rob didn’t have any career ambitions as a child, but showed some entrepreneurial instinct.
 “I remember going out to earn money from washing people’s cars and I did a paper round.”